How My Housemaid`s Menstrual Cycle Killed My Machine Learning Project?

 Would algorithm know what is right and what is wrong?
 Yes, but only if we teach them — because we are the creators of those algorithms.

-Mid last year I completed Machine Learning course and since then I have been hunting for a real-life practical problem that can be solved by a machine learning algorithm.
+Mid last year I completed this Machine Learning course and since then I have been hunting for a real-life practical problem that can be solved by a machine learning algorithm.

 One day our housemaid hasn’t turned up for work.
 If she is not in by 9 am my wife starts predicting by running some checks against housemaid`s past absence patterns.